tytia/tell-me-what-to-do/README.md

 When choosing a task, the program will only choose tasks that do not contain any subtasks (i.e. leaf tasks)

 ## Download
-From the [latest release](https://github.com/tytia/tell-me-what-to-do/releases/tag/v1.0.0), download "Tell-me-what-to-do.zip".
+In the [latest release](https://github.com/tytia/tell-me-what-to-do/releases/tag/v1.0.0), download "Tell-me-what-to-do.zip".

+Alternatively, you could compile from source with PyInstaller.

 ## Start menu
 Here you can choose to edit your tasks or change the timer length.